nodejs/node/doc/guides/maintaining-icu.md

 new Intl.DateTimeFormat('es', { month: 'long' }).format(new Date(9E8));
 ```

-(This should print your updated ICU version number, and also `January` again.)
+(This should print your updated ICU version number, and also `enero` again.)

 You are ready to check in the updated `deps/icu-small`.
 This is a big commit,
 so make this a separate commit from the smaller changes.